Retroreflector: Surveying

 In surveying, a retroreflector—usually referred to as a prism—is normally attached on a surveying pole and is used as a target for distance measurement, for example, a total station.
 The instrument operator or robot aims a laser beam at the retroreflector.
 The instrument measures the propagation time of the light and converts it to a distance.
 Prisms are used with survey and 3D point monitoring systems to measure changes in horizontal and vertical position of a point.

 Two prisms may also serve as targets for angle measurements, using total stations or simpler theodolites; this usage, reminiscent of the heliotrope, does not involve retroreflection per se, it only requires visibility by means of any source of illumination (such as the sun) for direct sighting to the center of the target prism as seen from the optical instrument.

 In space

 On the Moon

 Astronauts on the Apollo 11, 14, and 15 missions left retroreflectors on the Moon as part of the Lunar Laser Ranging Experiment.
 The Soviet Lunokhod 1 and Lunokhod 2 rovers also carried smaller arrays.
 Reflected signals were initially received from Lunokhod 1, but no return signals were detected from 1971 until 2010, at least in part due to some uncertainty in its location on the Moon.
 In 2010, it was found in Lunar Reconnaissance Orbiter photographs and the retroreflectors have been used again.
 Lunokhod 2's array continues to return signals to Earth.
 Even under good viewing conditions, only a single reflected photon is received every few seconds.
 This makes the job of filtering laser-generated photons from naturally occurring photons challenging.

+Vikram lander of Chandrayaan-3 left Laser Retroreflector Array (LRA) instrument supplied by NASA's Goddard Space Flight Center as part of international collaboration with ISRO.
+On 12 December 2023, Lunar Reconnaissance Orbiter was successfully able to detect transmitted laser pulses from Vikram lander.